 All UNC Charlotte students, faculty, and staff are invited to visit the Architecture Library for quiet study, to borrow books about the field and other allied subjects (e.g. engineering, urban planning, etc.,), to view exhibits of student work, and to browse periodicals/journals.
 Our library staff can also assist patrons with using the Library Search System to find print and electronic resources.
 Seven desktop computers (five Macs and 2 Windows PCs), scanners, and a multi-function printer are also available for the university community.

 Please check with our library staff before planning a visit during evenings and weekends for Storrs Hall building access information.
-Storrs Hall is open to all non-School of Architecture affiliates typically Monday to Friday only until 7 pm.
+Storrs Hall is open to all non-School of Architecture affiliates typically Monday to Friday until 7 pm during Fall and Spring semesters.

 Storrs Hall, which opened in the Spring of 1990, was designed to include an architecture library to support the academic mission of the former College of Architecture (now the School of Architecture, housed within the College of Arts + Architecture).
 In 1993 a collaborative effort began between the College and Atkins Library to establish what eventually became known as the Architectural Resource Center (ARC).
 When Dean Charles C. Hight, FAIA stepped down as dean in 2001, the name was changed to the Charles C. Hight Architecture Resource Center, in recognition of Dean Hight’s service to the College and University.
 In 2007 the ARC became the Charles C. Hight Architecture Library, reflecting its designation as the university’s first branch library.